-Odometer Screen Display 1 2 3 4 5 6 D Actual Gear(s) Allowed (Six- Speed Trans- axle) 1 1-2 1-3 1-4 1-5 1-6 1-6 Actual Gear(s) Allowed (Four- Speed Trans- axle) 1 1-2 1-3 1-4 N/A N/A 1-4
+Odometer Screen Display 1 2 3 4 5 6 D Actual Gear(s) Allowed (Six- Speed Transmis- sion) 1 1-2 1-3 1-4 1-5 1-6 1-6 Actual Gear(s) Allowed (Four- Speed Transmis- sion) 1 1-2 1-3 1-4 N / A N / A 1-4

 NOTE: To select the proper gear position for maximum deceleration (engine braking), simply press and hold the shift lever to the left (-).
-The transaxle will shift to the range from which the vehicle can best be slowed down.
+The transmission will shift to the range from which the vehicle can best be slowed down.

-Reset Mode - Electronic Transaxle
+Reset Mode - Electronic Transmission

-The transaxle is monitored electronically for abnormal conditions.
-If a condition is detected that could cause damage, the transaxle automatically shifts into second gear (third gear for six-speed).
-The transaxle remains in second gear (third gear for six-speed) despite the forward gear selected.
+The transmission is monitored electronically for abnormal conditions.
+If a condition is detected that could cause damage, the transmission automatically shifts into second gear (third gear for six-speed).
+The transmission remains in second gear (third gear for six-speed) despite the forward gear selected.
 PARK, REVERSE, and NEUTRAL will continue to operate.
-This Reset feature allows the vehicle to be driven to an authorized dealer for service without damaging the transaxle.
+This Reset feature allows the vehicle to be driven to an authorized dealer for service without damaging the transmission.